0xffset/GreenTree/README.md

 ## GreenTree

 This a project to safe the world using Machine Learning.
-Emjoy greentree.now.sh
+Emjoy the [demo](https://greentree.now.sh)

 ## Stack

-React.js
+..*React.js
-Firebase
+..*Firebase
-Tensorflow: cocoSsd
+..*Tensorflow: cocoSsd

 ### `npm install`

-Runs this commant and install it all dependecies that you to run it on local server.
+Runs this command and installs it all dependencies that you need to run it on local server.

 ### `npm start`